 - 1. Conduct a application and hardware inventory exercise of all the deployed software and hardware within the Board - 2.
 Identify the latest versions of the software's and applicable firmware's for each of the identified solutions - 3.
 Perform a diff between the latest version features and capabilities versus the currently deployed versions - 4.
 Analyze the information to come up with an update plan to bring the application and firmware currency to the latest acceptable solution option for the Board - 5.
 Perform the upgrades and updates as required

-Q: Implement an IT Asset Management Solution
+Appendix A, Page 35 of 56 Q: Implement an IT Asset Management Solution